NTA Young Professionals

 NTA Top 5 Young Professionals Award

-The NTA Young Professionals Advisory Group introduced the NTA Top 5 Young Professionals Award last year at Travel Exchange ’17 in St. Louis.
-We’re excited to award five more deserving YPs the award at TREX17 in San Antonio at Sunday’s luncheon, Dec.
-17.
+The NTA Young Professionals Advisory Group has awarded two classes of NTA Top 5 Young Professionals.
+The first being at Travel Exchange ’17 in St. Louis, with the second at TREX17 in San Antonio.
+We’re excited to award five more deserving YPs the award at TREX18 in Milwaukee.
+Nov.
+4–8.

 NTA Top 5 YP Eligibility and Selection Process